Fast Large Language Model Collaborative Decoding via Speculation: Introduction

-We establish the effectiveness of SE through both theoretical and experimental perspectives.
-Theoretically, we derive an expected improvement factor to quantify its acceleration and prove that SE is guaranteed to be at least as efficient as the standard ensemble, typically achieving greater speed.
-Additionally, in the weighted ensemble setting—the most common ensemble setting—we demonstrate that SE maintains a provable lower bound on the acceptance rate, ensuring consistently high efficiency.
+We establish the effectiveness of CoS through both theoretical and experimental perspectives.
+Theoretically, we derive an expected improvement factor to quantify its acceleration and prove that CoS is guaranteed to be at least as efficient as the standard collaborative decoding, typically achieving greater speed.
+Additionally, in the weighted ensemble setting—the most common collaborative decoding setting—we demonstrate that CoS maintains a provable lower bound on the acceptance rate, ensuring consistently high efficiency.
 Experimentally, we conduct extensive experiments across various tasks, including code generation, mathematical reasoning, multi-task understanding, and text summarization.
 Our evaluation covers multiple LLM pairs, including Llama, Vicuna, and Qwen series, under both two-model and three-model configurations.
-The results show that SE consistently achieves the highest acceleration, with speedups of \textbf{1.34x–1.85x} for weighted ensemble and \textbf{1.11x–2.23x} for contrastive decoding.
+The results show that CoS consistently achieves the highest acceleration, with speedups of \textbf{1.34x–1.85x} for weighted ensemble and \textbf{1.11x–2.23x} for contrastive decoding.

-In summary, our key contributions are as follows: (1) We extend speculative decoding to the ensemble setting by refining its verification mechanism, introducing a speculative-based ensemble that significantly improves efficiency.
-(2) We incorporate an alternate proposal framework into the speculative-based ensemble to get finally Speculative Ensemble, further boosting inference speed.
-(3) Through extensive theoretical analysis and experimental evaluation, we demonstrate that our method achieves substantial acceleration while maintaining a lower bound, ensuring it never underperforms compared to standard ensembles.
+In summary, our key contributions are as follows: (1) We extend speculative decoding to the collaborative decoding setting by refining its verification mechanism, introducing a Naive-CoS that significantly improves efficiency.
+(2) We incorporate an alternate proposal framework into the Naive-CoS to get the final CoS, further boosting inference speed.
+(3) Through extensive theoretical analysis and experimental evaluation, we demonstrate that our method achieves substantial acceleration while maintaining a lower bound, ensuring it never underperforms compared to standard collaborative decoding.